 The Music Department offers competitive scholarships for both music majors and non-majors who are involved in the music program.
 Students apply for scholarships by auditioning, and the award is based on their performance.
 You can sign up for an audition by clicking HERE.

 Generous scholarships are awarded each year to music majors AND non-music majors who participate in music at Bethany.
 We encourage all prospective students to contact a member of the admissions or music departments, or click the link above to set up a date and time to audition.

 Potential music majors should sing two songs that contrast in character (e.g. one slow and one fast).
 One in a foreign language is preferred, but not required, and memorization is recommended.
 Those NOT planning to major in music may sing one selection of your choosing.

 You may bring your own accompanist, or Bethany can provide one.
 An accompanist will be on hand at each of the auditions days, but we ask that you provide copies of the music in advance.
-Communicate with Taylor Deutscher in the music office to take care of this.
+Communicate with Jessica Earle in the VPAA office.

 Prepare two compositions, movements, or etudes in contrasting styles, including one that demonstrates technical proficiency.